kylrbutlr/Extension_app/README.md

 # Evaluating The Effectiveness Of Internet Search Engines:

 This is an Extension for tracking user input on search engines such as Google, Bing, and Baidu.
-The extension is only available on chrome and currently has no backend.
+The extension is only available on chrome and currently has no backend but is planned to be connected to a cloud database.

 ## Introduction: